t-eckk/jekyll-now/about.md

 published: true
 ---

-Whilst I was still a student, I dreamt of being involved within quantitative trading.
+Whilst I was still a student, I dreamt of being involved within model-driven investing/trading.
+Models are elegant...
 Sadly for me,

 ### More Information